IAMCHF/SelfAlign/README.md

     mask_wedge_32 = mrc.data.astype(np.float32)
 ```

-mask_widge.32. mrc has been placed in the SelfAlign folder, but it is not set as fixed because the corresponding mask_wedge may be different for different electron microscopy data and needs to be modified according to the actual situation.
+mask_widge_32.mrc has been placed in the SelfAlign folder, but it is not set as fixed because the corresponding mask_wedge may be different for different electron microscopy data and needs to be modified according to the actual situation.

 Afterwards, it is necessary to modify the *src_folder* and *dst_folder*. *src_folder* is the *rota* address in prepareutest5LQW.py and prepare_train5LQW.py, while *dst_folder* is a custom address.